 Laser Cataract Surgery

-Laser surgery is another option provided by some ophthalmologists.
+Laser surgery is another option provided by New York ophthalmologists.
 Lasers allow the surgeon to more accurately remove your cataracts and precisely place your new lens.
 In addition to the focused beam that breaks up the old lens, doctors rely on 3D technology to get the best picture of your eye’s size and shape.

 Outcomes basically are the same for the laser removal and more traditional forms of cataract surgery.
 Recovery time is very similar too.
 You should be able to resume normal activities within 24 hours, giving your eyes time to adjust after the drops and lens replacement.